datasciencecampus/synthgauge/docs/_sources/index.rst.txt

 -------

 Use the menu on the left to navigate the documentation.
-The source code for SynthGauge is available on the Office For National Statistics Data Science Campus GitHub `page <https://github.com/datasciencecampus/synthgauge>`_.
+The source code for SynthGauge is available on the Office for National Statistics Data Science Campus GitHub `page <https://github.com/datasciencecampus/synthgauge>`_.

 .. toctree::